 My teaching and scholarship on the literary and cultural history of the United States is focused in the environmental humanities, American poetry and poetics, and the teaching of writing.
 In addition to my teaching responsibilities at Keene State College, I taught in the Department of English at the University of Washington Seattle, Middlebury College’s Bread Loaf School of English (Juneau, Alaska, Washington and Lee University, and Phillips Exeter Academy.

 Beyond my primary responsibilities teaching undergraduates at Keene State College I have taught graduate-level classes as well as faculty workshops in the teaching of writing.
-In addition, for ten summers I co-facilitated a faculty development institute on the teaching of writing with my colleagues Phyllis Benay and Kirsti Sandy.
+In addition, for ten summers I co-facilitated a faculty development institute on the teaching of writing.

 Undergraduate Course Offerings

 ENG 240 Readings in American Literature

 ENG 270 Mountains and the Literary Imagination; Environmentalism and Literature

 ENG 285 Genre Studies: Modern and Postmodern Poetry

 ENG 290 Representing the Environment: Literature, Painting Photography